Les Wexner: Philanthropy

+Study group

-In 1991, Wexner formed with billionaire Charles Bronfman the Study Group, more widely known as the Mega Group., a loosely organized club of some of the country's wealthiest and most influential businessmen who were concerned with Jewish issues.
+In 1991, with billionaire Charles Bronfman, Wexner formed the Study Group, more widely known as the Mega Group, a loosely organized club of some of the country's wealthiest and most influential businessmen who were concerned with Jewish issues.
 Max Fischer, Michael Steinhardt, Leonard Abramson, Edgar Bronfman, and Laurence Tisch were some of the members.
 The group would meet twice a year for two days of seminars related to the topic of philanthropy and Judaism.
+As a pro-Israel lobby group, the organization is also said to have tried to influence US foreign policy in the Middle East.
+In 2003, it employed Republican political consultant Frank Luntz to help the group mobilize support for Israel.

-In 1998, Steven Spielberg spoke about his personal religious journey.
-The group, which Wexner co-chaired with Charles Bronfman, went on to inspire a number of philanthropic initiatives such as the Partnership for Excellence in Jewish Education, Birthright Israel, and the upgrading of national Hillel.
+In an April 1998 group meeting, Steven Spielberg spoke about his personal religious journey.
+The Study Group, which Wexner co-chaired with Charles Bronfman, went on to inspire a number of philanthropic initiatives such as the Partnership for Excellence in Jewish Education, Birthright Israel, and the upgrading of national Hillel.